 Recommendation 9: External reviews.
-Issuers should consider the use of external reviews to ensure consistency with the definition of the sustainable instruments as provided in Recommendation 4.
+Issuers should consider the use of external reviews to ensure consistency with the definition of the sustainable instruments and eligible projects as provided in Recommendation 4 and 5.

-Recommendations 4 to 9 refer to sustainable instruments which may include green, social and sustainable bonds, green asset backed securities, as well as green Exchange Traded Funds and ESG funds, among others.
-These recommendations aim to promote integrity in the development of the sustainable instruments market, consisting of the four core components, (1)
+Recommendations 4 to 9 refer to sustainable instruments which may include green, social and sustainable bonds, green asset backed securities, as well as green Exchange Traded Funds (ETFs) and ESG funds, among others.
+These recommendations aim to promote integrity in the development of the sustainable instruments market, consisting of the four core components, (1) definition and eligible projects, (2) offering and ongoing disclosure requirements, (3) proper use of funds, and (4) external reviews.
+The ESG categories referred in these recommendations are sufficiently broad to take into account current and future developments in GEMC jurisdictions.
+As sustainable finance may evolve over time, the ESG categories could include new elements, as appropriate.

-definition and eligible projects, (2) offering and ongoing disclosure requirements, (3) proper use of funds, and (4) external reviews.
 While the issuance of sustainable instruments has grown rapidly in emerging markets, a lack of investor demand continues to be one of the main impediments for developing sustainable capital markets.
-Increasing trust in sustainable instruments will facilitate channelling more investments into sustainable instruments and contribute to the development of sustainable capital markets in many emerging markets.
-The existing globally recognised disclosure standards could be referenced when regulators develop disclosure requirements in their jurisdiction.
+Increasing trust in sustainable instruments will facilitate channeling more investments into sustainable instruments and contribute to the development of sustainable capital markets in many emerging markets.
+As highlighted above, various have issued voluntary standards relating to sustainable instruments.
+The European Commission is currently developing a taxonomy aimed to provide a unified classification system for sustainable economic activities in the EU.
+These existing globally recognized standards could be referenced when regulators develop regulations for sustainable instruments in their jurisdiction.
+In defining the list of eligible projects and activities for their jurisdictions, GEMC members are encouraged to keep an open dialogue with market participants and be informed by global and regional efforts to achieve the highest possible level of convergence or harmonization.